Augustus Thomas: Biography

-Born in St. Louis, Missouri and son of a doctor, Thomas worked a number of jobs including as a page in the 41st Congress, studying law, and gaining some practical railway work experience before he turned to journalism and became editor of the Kansas City Mirror in 1889.
+Born in St. Louis, Missouri and son of a medical doctor, Thomas worked a number of jobs including as a page in the 41st Congress, studying law, and gaining some practical railway work experience before he turned to journalism and became editor of the Kansas City Mirror in 1889.
 Thomas had been writing since his teens when he wrote plays and even organized a small theatrical touring company.

 Thomas was hired to work as an assistant at Pope's Theatre in St. Louis.
 During this time, he wrote a one-act play called Editha's Burglar, based on a short story by Frances Hodgson Burnett called The Burglar.
 After touring in the play, he expanded the show to four acts, renamed it The Burglar, and was able to get Maurice Barrymore to play the title role.
 Subsequently, he was hired to succeed Dion Boucicault adapting foreign plays for the Madison Square Theatre.